 Concerning GEDCOM 5.5.1 conformity, FTM 2017 isn’t perfect, but it’s still a work in progress; however, it’s making progress.
 A majority of other developers don’t try to improve their compliance.

 A last-minute update that the developer has added an option to FTM 2017.
-It’s the “FTM Co-Pilot Program, and it was born out of the firm’s Test Drive programme.
+It’s the “FTM Co-Pilot Program, and it was born out of the firm’s Test Drive program.
 According to the announcement email by Jack Minsky, this feature is set to follow up with the user within two weeks of use.
-Additionally, the feature will “run an optional diagnostic test to validate that everything has gone as planned.”
+The feature will “run an optional diagnostic test to validate that everything has gone as planned.”
 In addition, it is believed that those who test first will get priority access to MacKiev’s 24 hours a day Live Chat.

 Quick Read: How To Delete An Ancestry Account